Powernap/powernap.github.io/source/_posts/2013-12-07-watch-twitch-using-vlc-in-osx.markdown

 *Twitch will not be able to stream ads if you use this solution.*
 *Please be fair and subscribe to channels you like and you support.*

+**[Update 2014-02-20]**

+If you are using the glorious [Alfred App](www.alfredapp.com) you might be interested in this workflow which allows for the same thing: [http://www.packal.org/workflow/twitchstreamer](http://www.packal.org/workflow/twitchstreamer).

 Install Livestreamer
 --------------------